MozeBaltyk/Rkub/README.md

 ## Prerequisites

 - Linux Host as a package builder (can be a VM or your WSL).
-Count 30G of free space in the build directory of your package builder (17G for download + 7G for the zst package).
+Count 10G of free space in the build directory of your package builder.

 - An Ansible Controler, can be the same host for ansible and for building package, at your convenience...